JNethaduna/nearest2u/work-breakdown.md

 ## Store Functionality

-### Store Registration Page ("/store/register")
+### Store Registration Page ("/register/store")

-- Sends form data to the endpoint (POST to "$lib/api/store/register").
+- Sends form data to the endpoint (Use SvelteKit form actions send to +page.server.ts).
 - Collects store name, email, password, location, and owner NIC.
 - Uses JS form Validation.
 - Displays error messages for invalid inputs.

 ### Register Store Endpoint

-- Takes data from "/store/register".
+- Takes data from "/register/store".
 - Validates the data again.
 - Hashes the password using Argon2id (Read the documentation on how to use it).
-- Adds data to the database (For now its "$lib/data/stores.js").
+- Adds data to the database (Function from "$lib/server/database/stores.ts").
 - Response can be OK for success, or Error for invalid inputs.

 ### Store Login Page

-- Sends form data to endpoint (POST to "$lib/api/store/login").
+- Sends form data to endpoint (Use SvelteKit form actions send to +page.server.ts).
 - Collects store email and password.
 - Uses JS form Validation.
 - Displays error messages for invalid inputs.